openminted/alvis-docker/documentation/OMTD-docker-interface.md

 # How to : create an interface for docker-based components (DRAFT)

-This document explains how to prepare an interface for a component to be setup into the Galaxy OMTD instance.
+This document explains how to prepare an interface for a component to setup into the Galaxy OMTD instance.

 ## Common recommandation
-A container for your component must be self-sufficient, be able to execute the component task, and provide final outputs.
-If resources that may change from one execution to another are used by the component, we recommand to make them available as values of parameters of the component.
-Otherwise, you must ensure that the right resources are avalaible to each component containers.
+A docker image for a component must be self-sufficient and be able to provide an execution of the component task into a container and provide the final outputs.
+If resources that change from one execution to another are used by the component, we recommand to make them available as values of parameters of the component.
+Otherwise, you must ensure that the right and required resources are avalaible to each component containers.
 The docker image of the component must be available into a docker repository accessible to OMTD (e.g., [docker hub](https://hub.docker.com/)).

 ## Requirements for an integration to the OMTD Galaxy instance
 The docker-based components are wrapped as any tool into Galaxy by using [Galaxy Tool XML File](https://docs.galaxyproject.org/en/latest/dev/schema.html).
 Into the tool  definition, you must (1) identify the docker image of the component and (2) set the command used to execute the component task into the docker container.